TITLE:Program Director of ABC AmeriCorps Program

 - Meet yearly with the advisory committee to report progress and discuss changes.

-- Attend required direct telenets and other training on the state and national level.
+- Attend required Director Training and monthly State conference calls on the state and national level.

 - Act as a liaison with groups in the communities within the College district in order to determine community strengthening needs and to spread the word about the ABC AmeriCorps.